 - Sound English skills and fluency in French and/or Dutch.
 Knowledge of German, Spanish or Russian will be considered as an asset.

 - Full-time position.

 - Normal office hours apply from Monday to Friday, though some flexibility is desirable in recognition of the international nature of the organization.
 Work that falls outside normal hours during the week, and at the weekend may be expected.
 There may be a requirement to travel to attend meetings and functions.

 - Salary and conditions of service are in accordance with the Education International collective agreement, which defines a competitive compensation and benefits package, commensurate with experience and based on pre-established salary ranges.
 This position is subject to Belgian fiscal regulations.

 - The post-holder will be based at the EI Head Office in Brussels.

 - The appointment will be made from an agreed date upon the completion of the selection and appointment process.

 How to apply

-Applications must include a resume (CV) and a cover letter outlining in detail how the candidate meets the criteria for appointment set out above.
+Applications must include a resume (CV) and a cover letter outlining how the candidate meets the criteria for appointment set out above.
 All applications will be treated confidentially.
-Please address your application to the EI General Secretary and submit it to ([email protected]) by Saturday 31st July, 2021.
+Please address your application to the EI General Secretary and submit it to ([email protected]) by Friday 21st of July 2023.

 EI is committed to the principles of employment equity and to diversity in its workforce.